Building Protections for Reproductive Autonomy

 Some state courts have focused on how autonomy—the right to control one’s own body without influence or coercion—protects personal rights, including abortion.
 These state courts have interpreted their constitutional history and traditions more expansively than those federal jurists who have employed narrow, backward-looking analysis to reject rights such as intimacy, same-sex marriage, and abortion.

-States with expansive interpretations of personal autonomy: Kansas, Montana
+Read more about Center cases developing expansive versions of personal autonomy: Kansas, Montana

 II.
 Abortion as a Fundamental Right: Decisions Grounded in Privacy